 - Posters must be 4 feet in width by 3 feet in height.

 - Poster contents are to be written as such that a general engineer would understand.

 - Posters will be hung on portable walls, and push pins will be provided.

 - Posters should be displayed during the entire poster forum.
-Presenters will need to be present with their posters during their designated 45 minute period.
+Presenters will need to be present with their posters during their designated 60-minute period.

 - Poster presenters should prepare a brief oral presentation of their poster and should be prepared to answer questions from judges and attendees.

-- The ERGP office will reimburse the entire costs of poster printing for any poster submitted to a college-sanctioned competition.
-To be eligible for this reimbursement, the student must provide the ERGP office with the original receipt showing proof of purchase along with the editable digital file of the poster and a release allowing the College to use the poster for promotional uses.
+- The ERGP office will reimburse the entire cost of poster printing for any poster submitted to a college-sanctioned competition.
+To be eligible for this reimbursement, the student must provide the ERGP office with the original receipt showing proof of purchase along with the editable digital file of the poster and a release allowing the college to use the poster for promotional purposes.
 For any questions regarding reimbursement of printing costs, please contact Chassy Nichols (email@example.com or 532-5464).

-All of the participating student's posters and presentations will be judged by a panel of K-State faculty, graduate students and College of Engineering Advisory Board members.
+All of the participating students' posters and presentations will be judged by a panel of K-State faculty, staff and graduate students.
 Judging will take place the evening of the event with awards being given the following week.
-The top three posters in each of the two divisions will be awarded with $500, $300, and $100 scholarships for 1st, 2nd, and 3rd place, respectively.
-Participants will be provided with a sample judging evaluation sheet before the event.
+The winning entries will be awarded with $500, $300, and $100 scholarships for 1st, 2nd, and 3rd place, respectively.

 For information on previous poster forums, please click here.